 All fines are \$15.00.
-All traffic and parking fines are to be paid at the Business Office between 7:30 a.m.-4:00 p.m., Monday - Thursday, 7:30 a.m.-1:30 p.m., Friday.
+All traffic and parking fines are to be paid at the campus, site, center, or facility Business Office between 7:30 a.m.-4:00 p.m., Monday-Thursday, 7:30 a.m.-1:30 p.m., Friday.
 All fines are payable within five (5) school days from the date of citation.
 Failure to pay fines may result in transcripts being held and further enrollment denied.
 The following violations which may receive a fine are: